NHACP-IF/NHACP-specification/nhacp-specification.md

 the end-of-file was encountered.

-If the underlying file object cannot be accessed at arbitrary offsets, then STORAGE-GET MUST fail with an ESEEK error.
+If the underlying file object cannot be accessed at arbitrary offsets, the network adapter MUST return an ERROR response with the error code ESEEK.

 ### STORAGE-PUT

 Update data stored in the network adapter.
 If possible, the underlying storage (file/URL) should be updated as well.

-The maximum payload langth for a STORAGE-PUT is 8192 bytes.
-Network adapters MUST return an error for STORAGE-PUT requests whose length field exceeds this value.
+The maximum data lengtyh for a STORAGE-PUT is 8192 bytes.
+Network adapters MUST return an ERROR response with error code EINVAL for STORAGE-PUT requests whose length field exceeds this value.

 | Name   | Type | Notes                            |
 |--------|------|----------------------------------|